DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 When we change the "Bounciness" of a material we increase or decrease the amount of energy retained after each collision.

 Go and put that Material, Bouncy, onto our first circle.\
 Click onto the Circle and then into its RigidBody.
-Setting named "Material", go ahead
+Click the setting named "Material", and choose our new Material.

 <p align="center">
 	<img src="Images/MaterialOnBody.JPG">